Chanty

 The same 10-minute call using Google Hangouts would cost me 10 cents only.
 Wow!
 It’s like 10 times less than Skype.
 It wouldn’t be a deal breaker for me since I don’t really call London that often, but if you get to call a lot, 10 times difference would be quite substantial.

 While I personally dislike push notifications both on the phone and desktop, it’s still good to have an option to turn them on.
-I was surprised to find out Google Hangouts doesn’t have them.
+I was surprised to discover that Google Meet (Chat) have some limitations here.

-I mean, they claim to have notifications, there’s even a notification check mark in the settings, but once you check it – nothing happens.
-Unfortunately, you won’t receive push notifications in Google Hangouts even if you turn them on.
-However, you’ll be able to see the new Hangouts message if you are currently in Gmail.
+I mean, they claim to have notifications, there’s even a notification checkmark in the settings, but once you check it – nothing happens.
+Unfortunately, you won’t receive push notifications in Google Meet (Chat) even if you turn them on.
+However, you’ll be able to see the new Google Meet (Chat) message if you are actively using the app or if you have Gmail open.

 At the same time, you won’t miss a single message in Skype as it has no notification issues.